ooni/ooni.org/content/post/belarus-fries-onion.md

 ![Directly connected users from Belarus](/post/belarus-fries-onion/userstats-relay-country-by-2016-09-07-2016-12-06-points.png)

-Anonymous cypherpunk has helped to gather some evidence regarding Tor being blocked in Belarus.
+An anonymous cypherpunk has helped to gather some evidence regarding Tor being blocked in Belarus.
 It's neither a complete study nor an in-depth research and it's unclear if any other further evidence will be gathered, so we decided to share current knowledge as-is:

 1. Tor directory authorities are not blocked
-1. *Public* onion routers have their ORPort blocked by TCP RST injection
+2. *Public* onion routers have their ORPort blocked by TCP RST injection
-1. The onion routers' DirPort is **not** blocked
+3. The onion routers' DirPort is **not** blocked
-1. Plain-old non-obfuscated Tor Bridges from [BridgeDB](https://bridges.torproject.org/) circumvent the interference
+4. Plain-old non-obfuscated Tor Bridges from [BridgeDB](https://bridges.torproject.org/) circumvent the interference
-1. Beltelecom (or its upstream) has strange configuration of the networking gear injecting reset packets
+5. Beltelecom (or its upstream) has strange configuration of the networking gear injecting reset packets

-The strangeness in equipment is following.
+The strangeness in equipment is the following.
 The first injected RST packet does not have have proper SEQ/ACK numbers.
 These packet fields are just filled with zeroes.
-So this packet is dropped by client's TCP/IP stack per [RFC5961](https://tools.ietf.org/html/rfc5961) and does not actually terminate the client's connection:
+So this packet is dropped by the client's TCP/IP stack per [RFC5961](https://tools.ietf.org/html/rfc5961) and does not actually terminate the client's connection: